xinqiyue/2024_US_Election_Prediction/README.md

 ## Statement on LLM usage

-Aspects of the code were written with the help of the auto-complete tool, ChatGPT_4o.
+Aspects of the code were written with the help of ChatGPT_4o.
 The title, abstract, readme file and Appendix A were written with the help of ChatGPT_4o and the entire chat history is available in inputs/llms/usage.txt.